-The permittee must install, certify, maintain, and operate a PM CEMS monitoring emissions discharged to the atmosphere and record the output of the system.
+5. The permittee must install, certify, maintain, and operate in a satisfactory manner a PM CEMS to monitor emissions discharged to the atmosphere and record the output of the system on a continuous basis.
 The monitor shall be operated in accordance with 40 CFR Part 60, Appendix B, 40 CFR Part 60, Appendix F, and the site-specific monitoring plan.
 (40 CFR 63.7525(b)(5), 40 CFR 63.7525(b)(7))

-OPTIONAL - If the permittee has an applicable opacity operating limit per Table 4 and is not otherwise required or elects to install and operate a PM CPMS, PM CEMS, or a bag leak detection system (choose the appropriate conditions from Table 4 in the UAR).
+OPTIONAL - If the permittee has an applicable opacity operating limit per Table 4 and is not otherwise required or elect to install and operate a PM CPMS, PM CEMS, or a bag leak detection system (choose the appropriate conditions from Table 4 in the UAR).
 If necessary, specify emission units that are subject to this condition.
 If deleted, verify all final numbering.

-6. The permittee must install, operate, certify, and maintain each COMS and record opacity for all the 6-minute averages (and daily block averages as applicable) for periods during which the COMS is not out of control.
+6. The permittee must install, operate, certify and maintain in a satisfactory manner a COMS to monitor and record opacity on a continuous basis.
 The monitor shall be operated in accordance with the procedures in 40 CFR Part 60, Appendix B and the site-specific monitoring plan.
 The permittee shall not exceed an opacity of 10 percent or the highest hourly average opacity reading measured during the most recent performance test run demonstrating compliance with the PM (or TSM) emission limitation (daily block average).
 (40 CFR 63.7525(c), 40 CFR 63.7540(a), 40 CFR Part 63, Subpart DDDDD, Table 4.3.a, 4.4.a, and/or 4.6)